-By the end of the fellowship programs, fellows will demonstrate the additional clinical, teaching, scholarly and leadership skills necessary for work as a family physician in resource limited settings
+By the end of the fellowship program, fellows will demonstrate the additional clinical, teaching, scholarly and leadership skills necessary for work as a family physician in resource-limited settings

 - Graduate of an accredited family medicine residency program in the US

 - Commitment to the care of underserved populations